A Mediterranean taverna in the Theater District...

 If you head over to 88th Street you can see Gracie Mansion, where the mayor resides.
 This grand structure is surrounded by Carl Schurz Park, an area that stretches out with several blocks of grassy lawns and benches.
 Just south of the park at 81st Street is John Finley Walk, which runs along FDR Drive.
 With playgrounds and enclosed dog runs, this is a lovely place to take the family for an afternoon.

 The Upper East Side maintains a reputation for attracting an affluent group of people.
 This elegant status was confirmed after the railroad along Park Avenue was buried and the opulent townhouses were built in the early 1900s.
-(The neighborhood's zip code, 10021, is generally known to be the wealthiest in the U.S.) To accommodate the whims of Upper East Siders, an exquisite collection of designer stores opened on Fifth and Madison Avenues, and on any given day you can be certain to catch a celebrity darting in and out of the specialty shops.
+(The neighborhood's zip code, 10021, is generally known to be the wealthiest in the U.S.) To accommodate Upper East Siders, an exquisite collection of designer stores opened on Fifth and Madison Avenues, and on any given day you can be certain to catch a celebrity darting in and out of the specialty shops.

-The charm of the Upper East Side is found along the quieter, residential streets that attact young families and couples.
+The charm of the Upper East Side is found along the quieter, residential streets that attract young families and couples.
 After shopping or an afternoon at the museums, the manicured landscapes are very relaxing, making this neighborhood one of the more delightful and serene places in the city.

 Dining on the Upper East Side quick links: Serendipity 3.